nmusers/docs/content/Reference manual/$abbreviated.md

 records  are  passed  to  PRED for the purpose of obtaining these values; these are called copying  passes.
 The  SAVE  region  of NMPRD4  is  the  initial  part  of  this array.
-If a variable is stored in the SAVE region, then the value of  the  variable  com- puted  with  a  given  data  record during a copying pass will be found in NMPRD4 when the same record is passed  during  the  next copying  pass,  i.e.  it  will  have been saved from the previous copying pass.
-This is in contrast to the usual behaviour,  where with  a  given data record, the value in NMPRD4 is the value com- puted with the previous data record. n2 is the initial size of the SAVE region,  i.e.  the  number  of positions  in  this  region.  n2 =0 is the default value.  n2 may not exceed n1.
+If a variable is stored in the SAVE region, then the value of  the  variable  computed  with  a  given  data  record during a copying pass will be found in NMPRD4 when the same record is passed  during  the  next copying  pass,  i.e.  it  will  have been saved from the previous copying pass.
+This is in contrast to the usual behaviour,  where with  a  given data record, the value in NMPRD4 is the value computed with the previous data record. n2 is the initial size of the SAVE region,  i.e.  the  number  of positions  in  this  region.  n2 =0 is the default value.  n2 may not exceed n1.
 The SAVE region has size n2 initially, but NM-TRAN may extend  it if  SAVE variables are used.
-However, if n2 =-1, the SAVE region is not to be extended, and there is to be no  SAVE  region  alto- gether.
+However, if n2 =-1, the SAVE region is not to be extended, and there is to be no  SAVE  region  altogether.
 (See copying block).

 When  PREDPP is used, and a $PK block is present, NM-TRAN inserts